-With the aim of improving the diagnosis of ILD in systemic sclerosis (SSc), a panel of serum biomarkers was investigated in two Australian SSc centres.
-Of the 28 analysed biomarkers, SP-D, Ca15-3 and ICAM-1 were kept in the models.
-After adjustment for age, sex, smoking status and FVC % predicted (% pred), the combination of these markers was associated with a high likelihood for ILD, and the severity of ILD [19].
+With the aim to improve the diagnosis of ILD in systemic sclerosis (SSc), a panel of serum biomarkers was investigated in two Australian SSc centres.
+Of the 28 analysed biomarkers, SP-D, Ca15-3, and ICAM-1 were kept in the models.
+After adjustment for age, sex, smoking status, and forced vital capacity (FVC) %-predicted, the combination of these markers was associated with a high likelihood for ILD, and the severity of ILD [19].
 Another group confirmed the prognostic significance of the serum biomarker CCL18 in SSc-ILD.
-The CCL18 SNP rs2015086 was associated with CCL18 serum levels, but not with mortality in their population [20].
-A Norwegian group investigated the progression of subclinical CTD-ILD, which was defined as ILD without respiratory symptoms, FVC >80% pred, and a semi-quantitative radiological ILD extent <5%.
-The progression of the subclinical (n=67) and clinical (n=231) ILD subgroups were compared; over a median observation time of 4.5 years, 51% of the clinical, but also 38% of the subclinical CTD-ILD patients showed progression.
+The CCL18 SNP rs2015086 was associated with CCL18 serum levels, but not with mortality in their population[20].
+A Norwegian group investigated the progression of subclinical CTD-ILD, which was defined as ILD without respiratory symptoms, FVC >80% predicted, and a semi-quantitative radiological ILD extent <5%.
+The progression of the subclinical (n=67) and clinical (n=231) ILD subgroups were compared; over a median observation time of 4.5 years 51% of the clinical, but also 38% of the subclinical CTD-ILD patients showed progression.
 These findings challenge the typical "watchful waiting" management approach in the subclinical CTD-ILD population [21].
-The need for standardisation of high-resolution computed tomography (HRCT) scans in SSc-ILD was emphasised by a Swedish group who showed different extents of ground glass depending on whether scans were performed in prone position, supine position, or after 10 breaths with a positive expiratory pressure device [22].
+The need for standardization of HRCT scans in SSc-ILD was emphasized by a Swedish group who showed different extents of ground glass depending on whether scans were performed in prone position, supine position, or after 10 breaths with a positive expiratory pressure device [22].

 A variety of research questions were also studied in patients with rheumatoid arthritis (RA) and other CTD-ILDs.
-A cohort of 83 CTD-ILD patients in Sri Lanka included 53% with RA-ILD, of whom 56% were women and 73% had a radiological nonspecific interstitial pneumonia pattern, unlike the typical male RA-ILD and usual interstitial pneumonia (UIP) predominance in other RA-ILD cohorts [23].
-RA-ILD incidence trends were analysed in Olmsted County (USA), where 1248 RA-ILD cases in two time periods (1955-1994 and 1999-2014) were identified.
-Unlike the previously reported declining incidence of other extra-articular RA manifestations, the incidence of RA-ILD did not decline over these six decades.
-Nevertheless, we should keep in mind a potential impact of the more frequent use of chest computed tomography (CT) scans and probably more sensitive detection of RA-ILD over time [24].
+A cohort of 83 CTD-ILD patients in Sri Lanka included 53% with RA-ILD of whom 56% were women and 73% had a radiological NSIP pattern, unlike the typical male RA-ILD and UIP predominance in other RA-ILD cohorts [23].
+RA-ILD incidence trends were analyzed in Olmsted County (USA), where 1248 RA-ILD cases in two time periods (1955-1994 and 1999-2014) were identified.
+Unlike the previously reported declining incidence of other extra-articular RA manifestations, the incidence of RA-ILD did not decline over these 6 decades.
+Nevertheless, we should keep in mind a potential impact of the more frequent use of chest CT scans and likely more sensitive detection of RA-ILD over time[24].
 Radiological quantification of RA-ILD (reticulations and traction bronchiectasis) for prognostication was evaluated by a Korean group.
 Patients with and without ≥12% lung fibrosis on CT had a 5-year mortality of 50% and 17%, respectively [25].
 A Belgian group reported 89 out of 1500 RA patients to have ILD, with 3.8% of the total RA and 29% of the RA-ILD population presenting with a progressive phenotype [26].
-Progressive pulmonary fibrosis was also investigated retrospectively in a French cohort of 73 patients with Sjögren's syndrome-associated ILD.
+Progressive pulmonary fibrosis was also investigated retrospectively in a French cohort of 73 patients with Sjögren's syndrome associated ILD.
 Despite immunosuppressive therapy, 43% of the patients were reported to have an FVC decline ≥10% at follow-up, with survival rates of 80% at 5 years and 62% at 10 years.
-However, given the nature of this clinical cohort, it is possible there was a selection bias of patients with a progressive disease course [27].
+However, given the nature of this clinical cohort a selection bias of patients with a progressive disease course is possible [27].